 Longing for a day out?
-Whether you’re desperate to hit the shops, or simply need of a change of scenery, Belfast is brimming with things to do now that restrictions are being lifted.
-We’ve rounded up some inspiration for safe, socially distanced days out, giving you the chance to get out of the house and discover something new.
+Whether you’re desperate to hit the shops, or simply need of a change of scenery, Belfast is brimming with things to do now that restrictions have been lifter.
+We’ve rounded up some inspiration for summer days and eventful evenings, giving you the chance to get out of the house and discover something new.

 Go on a Shopping Trip

 Online shopping just isn’t the same as leisurely browsing in-store, and now that retail in Belfast city centre has reopened, you can finally get your shopping fix off-line again!
 You’ll notice certain measures in place, including limited numbers in stores and new navigation markers in Victoria Square and CastleCourt shopping centres to make sure everyone stays safe.
 There might be some queues outside, but take your time and make the most of it.
 Pick up a coffee from Starbucks and spend a day rediscovering the designer stores, high street brands and independent shops that make Belfast’s shopping precinct one of the best in the UK.